 When reporting the results of observational studies, authors should consider following the Strengthening the Reporting of Observational Studies in Epidemiology (STROBE) reporting guidelines.2 The study design should be clearly described and be consistent with how the data were collected and analyzed, and the study results should be presented in a concise yet complete manner.
 There should be some statement that the study was performed after institutional review board approval or exemption was obtained.
 Authors should also describe whether any interim analyses were performed and if there were any protocol violations.
 Limitations should be reported to promote scientific integrity and validity of conclusions, which should be fully supported by the data analysis.
 Interpretations of observational studies should only lead to descriptions of associations between variables, not to conclusions of causality.

 Although insufficient power would not seem to be a problem with large databases, this is simply not true.
-Study samples may be inadequate ...
+Study samples ...